go-jang/go/README.md

 })
 ```

-An uncaught panic from an `Execute` task is handled through the uncaught exception handling mechanism because there is no `Future` through which the caller could observe it.
+Execute is safe for fire-and-forget tasks that may fail.
+An uncaught panic is handled by the default uncaught exception handler: it is printed to stderr by default, or handled by a custom handler configured through go-errr.

+With Submit, failures are captured by the returned Future instead.
+The caller should eventually call Future.Get() to observe them; ignoring the Future also ignores any task failure it contains.

 ### Future